CodeForPittsburgh/fishfryform/README.md

 This a pretty rote Python Flask application, with (a bunch of) plugins to make it punch above its weight.

-_Note: An earlier iteration of this application (built for the 2017 Lenten season used CARTO for the database and had a lot of client-side javascript.
-It was all very messy and bad, thus the 2018 refactor._
+_Note: An earlier iteration of this application (built for the 2017 Lenten season) used CARTO for the database and had a lot of client-side javascript.
+It was all very messy and bad.
+We scrapped that for 2018 and went with something a bit simpler and more robust._

 ## Adminstration UI

 `Flask-Admin` provides a quick way to manage users and roles.
 For this application, users are stored in a `sqlite` database; `SQLAlchemy` talks to that database for `Flask-Admin`.

 ## API and API UI